gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 rowmax[mma_id_q][1] = this_rowmax[1];
 ```

 We don't rescale `rowsumexp` here because we want to fuse it with addition of the new sumexp term later i.e. FMA - fused multiply add.
-We can't fuse multiplication with MMA, hence we need to do a single multiplication for `O_rmem[][]`.
+We can't fuse multiplication with MMA, hence we need to do a separate multiplication for `O_rmem[][]`.

 #### Pack `tile_S` to `tile_P` (and row sum exp)